We are an inclusive community that strives for excellence

 A complete clothing list will be sent out at a later date.

-We encourage parents, carers and students to:
+We encourage parents and carers and students to:

 You can speak with your GP or midwife about the vaccine.